Devil on the Cross

-Devil on the Cross is a 1980 Kikuyu language novel (orig. title Caitaani mũtharaba-Inĩ) written and self translated by Kenyan novelist Ngũgĩ wa Thiong'o, which was later republished as part of the influential African Writers Series in 1982.
+Devil on the Cross is a 1980 Kikuyu-language novel (orig. title Caitaani mũtharaba-Inĩ) written and self-translated by Kenyan novelist Ngũgĩ wa Thiong'o, which was later republished as part of the influential Heinemann African Writers Series in 1982.
 The novel, though dealing with a diverse range of literary conventions and themes, focuses on politically challenging the role of international money and culture in Kenya.

 Plot summary

-The book begins as the storyteller presents his story in a hesitant tone: it is his obligation to hand-off this pitiful and perhaps dishonorable record of occasions in the town of Ilmorog.
+The book begins as the storyteller presents his story in a hesitant tone: it is his obligation to hand-off this pitiful and perhaps dishonourable record of occasions in the town of Ilmorog.

 In Chapter 2, the storyteller presents his hero, Jacinta Wariinga, who is toward the finish of her tie.
-During an undertaking with the "Rich Old Man of Ngorika," she got pregnant.
+During an undertaking with the "Rich Old Man of Ngorika", she got pregnant.
 The Rich Old Man deserted her.
 Wariinga had her child and came back to secretarial school, getting a new line of work at Champion Construction.
 Before long, her manager Kihara made advances on her, and Wariinga had to find employment elsewhere.
-This didn't prevent her from losing her beau, John Kinwana, who accepted she had laid down with Kihara.
+This did not prevent her from losing her beau, John Kinwana, who accepted she had laid down with Kihara.
 Incapable to pay her lease, Wariinga has been tossed out of her studio loft by three hooligans following up on her landowner's requests.
-Despondently, Wariinga takes herself to the railroad tracks, where she expects to slaughter herself.
-In any case, she is saved by the appearance of a man named Munti, who convinces her to give life another possibility and gives her a solicitation to the "Demon's Feast."
+Despondently, Wariinga takes herself to the railroad tracks, where she expects to kill herself.
+In the event, she is saved by the appearance of a man named Muturi, who convinces her to give life another chance and gives her a solicitation to the "Devil's Feast".

-When Wariinga understands that this Feast is occurring in her folks' old neighborhood of Ilmorog, she chooses to go.
-She goes by "matatu" (taxi-transport), and on the long voyage, she bonds with her kindred travelers: Gatuīria, an African Studies educator who works abroad; Wangarī, a laborer lady from the profound nation; Mūturi, a mechanical specialist, and Mwĩreri wa Mũkiraaĩ, an agent.
+When Wariinga understands that this Feast is occurring in her folks' old neighbourhood of Ilmorog, she chooses to go.
+She goes by "matatu" (taxi-transport), and on the long voyage, she bonds with her kindred travelers: Gatuīria, an African Studies educator who works abroad; Wangarī, a labourer lady from the profound nation; Mūturi, a mechanical specialist, and Mwĩreri wa Mũkiraaĩ, an agent.
 They likewise become acquainted with the driver, Mwaūra, a persevering man who loves cash and adores the rich.
 Businessperson Mwĩreri clarifies that the Devil's Feast is a challenge: the visitors will pick the seven cleverest criminals and looters in Ilmorog.
 Mwĩreri thinks this challenge is something to be thankful for.
-It isn't generally sorted out by the Devil, he clarifies, however by the Organization for Modern Theft and Robbery.
+It is not generally sorted out by the Devil, he clarifies, but rather by the Organization for Modern Theft and Robbery.
 The event for the Feast is a visit by remote visitors from the Thieves' and Robbers' relationship of America, England, Germany, France, Italy, Sweden, and Japan.
-The travelers concur that they will all go together to the Devil's Feast.
+The travellers concur that they will all go together to the Devil's Feast.